smythp/cv/cv.md

 “Hangmen, Harlots, and Highwaymen: Narratives of Coercion and Resistance in the Eighteenth Century”
 Northeast Modern Language Associate Conference (NeMLA)
 2013 — Boston, MA

-# Publications<a id="sec-6" name="sec-6"></a>

-“Ebooks and the Digital Paratext: Emerging Trends in the Interpretation of Digital Media” in Examining Paratextual Theory and its Applications in Digital Culture
-IGI Global, 2014

 # Classes Taught<a id="sec-7" name="sec-7"></a>